ANIMALS

 Size: to 7"

 Arboreal salamanders (Aneides lugubris) are lungless salamanders that are similar to ensatinas in terms of general physical morphology.
-The are usually dusky black with white flecks.
+The are usually dusky black with white or yellow flecks.
 They are also much larger, and used their long legs to climb trees.
 It is endemic to California.

 crustacean